 Filing a Civil Rights Case

 This example illustrates two possible claims that can arise against DCF.
 The first is a civil rights claim.
-Under a particular federal statute, 42 U.S.C. section 1983, you may sue DCF if you can show two things:
+Under a particular federal statute, 42 U.S.C. section 1983, you may sue DCF in federal court if you can show two things:

 Civil Rights Violation

 You have the right to be free from unreasonable searches and seizures under the Fourth Amendment.
-If a DCF caseworker takes your child without a good faith belief that the child is in immediate danger, even temporarily, then your child has been “unreasonably seized" in violation of the Fourth Amendment.
+If a DCF caseworker takes your child without a good faith belief that the child is in immediate danger, even temporarily, then your child has been "unreasonably seized."

 This second element is usually easier to prove.
-When you act under the authority of the state, you are acting under “color of law."
-Most courts have held that while they are doing their jobs, DCF workers act under the color of law.
+When you act under the state's authority, you are acting under "color of law."
+Most district courts have held that DCF workers act under the color of law while doing their jobs.

 Consider Consulting a Civil Rights Attorney

 Civil rights cases are hard, but not impossible, to prove.
-If you are interested in exploring this option, you should consider speaking with an experienced civil rights attorney.
+If you want to explore this option, consider speaking with an experienced civil rights attorney.

 Suing for Gross Negligence